orendv/learning_to_sample/reconstruction/README.md

 #### Autoencoder

-To train an Autoencoder model:
+To train an Autoencoder model, use:

     python autoencoder/train_ae.py --train_folder autoencoder

+To evaluate an Autoencoder model, use:

+    python autoencoder/evaluate_ae.py --train_folder autoencoder

+This evaluation script saves the reconstructed point clouds of the test set, and the reconstruction error per point cloud (Chamfer distance between the input and reconstruction).
+The results are saved to the `train_folder`.

 #### S-NET
-To train S-NET using an existing Autoencoder model as the task network (provided in ae_folder flag):
+To train S-NET using an existing Autoencoder model as the task network (provided in ae_folder flag), use:

     python sampler/train_s_net.py --ae_folder autoencoder --n_sample_points 64 --train_folder s_net_64

-To evaluate reconstruction with S-NET's sampled points (with sample size 64 in this example):
+To evaluate reconstruction with S-NET's sampled points (with sample size 64 in this example), use:

     python sampler/evaluate_s_net.py --train_folder s_net_64

 #### ProgressiveNet
-To train ProgressiveNet, using an existing Autoencoder model as the task network (provided in ae_folder flag):
+To train ProgressiveNet, using an existing Autoencoder model as the task network (provided in ae_folder flag), use:

     python sampler/train_progressive_net.py --ae_folder autoencoder --train_folder progressive_net

-To evaluate reconstruction with ProgressiveNet's sampled points (with sample size 64 in this example):
+To evaluate reconstruction with ProgressiveNet's sampled points (with sample size 64 in this example), use:

     python sampler/evaluate_progressive_net.py --n_sample_points 64 --train_folder progressive_net